codas-hep/codas-hep.github.io/content/pages/travel-princeton.md

 Note that linen and towels will be provided at Scully Hall, but participants should bring their own toiletries (shampoo, soap, etc.).

+### WiFi on Campus

+You should be able to connect to "eduroam" from most places on campus.
+There is also a "PUVisitor" network which should be openly accesssible.

 ### Parking on campus

 Parking is possible on the Princeton campus.
 The best place to park is in Lot 20, which is a 5 minute walk from Scully Hall (the dorm) and Jadwin Hall (the buildings where the school will take place) as indicated on this [campus map](/images/Princeton-University-Map-CoDaS-HEP-2017.gif).
 An overnight parking pass for Lot 20 will be given to participants staying in Scully Hall along with the room key.